 The city of Albury is a local government area in the Rivina region of New South Wales, Australia, which is located 305.9 square kilometers north of the Murray River.
-The organization is a regional leader committed to working with other councils, governments at all levels, stakeholders, organizations and community groups on regional issues.
+The organization is a regional leader committed to working with other councils, governments at all levels, stakeholders, organizations, and community groups on regional issues.
 They are one of 11 member councils of the Joint Organization of Riverina and Murray (RAMJO) and one of 15 councils of regional NSW Cities.

-Albury City Council started its polystyrene recycling project in 2012, and collecting about 3-4 tons polystyrene waste every month.
+Albury City Council started its polystyrene recycling project in 2012 and collecting about 3-4 tons of polystyrene waste every month.
 The waste is placed in the CRC (Community Recycling Center) operated by the Albury City Council by local residents and businesses.
 Residents can drop off polystyrene waste at the recycling center for free, as long as it is clean and dry.
 Most of these waste materials are polystyrene packaging materials, including large pods waste.

-Albury City Council used an off-white equipment with a mini silo for polystyrene waste disposal in the early time.
+Albury City Council used off-white equipment with a mini silo for polystyrene waste disposal in the early time.
 The standard capacity introduced was 100kg/h, but the actual capacity was about 20-40kg/h, which was seriously not up to standard.
-In addition, due to the small size of the machine, the opening of the feeding port is only 500mm, so large polystyrene waste such as pods waste cannot be directly injected; and its crushing capacity is not strong enough, so it is necessary to manually broke large pieces of material before putting it into the machine for compression.
+In addition, due to the small size of the machine, the opening of the feeding port is only 500mm, so large polystyrene waste such as pods waste cannot be directly injected; and its crushing capacity is not strong enough, so it is necessary to manually break large pieces of the material before putting it into the machine for compression.
 As a result, the efficiency of the entire operation process is very low.

-With the introduction of GREENMAX polystyrene melting machine, the polystyrene recycling efficiency of Albury City Council has been greatly improved.
+With the introduction of the GREENMAX polystyrene melting machine, the polystyrene recycling efficiency of Albury City Council has been greatly improved.
 The customized equipment is designed to save labor and improve machine operation efficiency.
-According to estimates, GREENMAX machine can help save at least 50% of labor costs and 30% of electricity bills.
+According to estimates, the GREENMAX machines can help save at least 50% of labor costs and 30% of electricity bills.
 In addition, the melted foam blocks are of better quality and denser, reducing much storage and transportation costs.